pgibler/sudoku-solver/README.md

 ##Solvers

-A `Solver` is a class that implements a strategy for finding a sudoku configuration for a `BoardState`.
+A `Solver` is a class that implements a strategy for finding `BoardState` with a sudoku configuration from a given `BoardState`.

 You can choose the `Solver` you would like to use in a similar fashion to `Provider`.
 By default `Solver` is set to `BacktrackingSolver`.
 Like a `Provider`, you can manually choose a different `Solver` by using the `--solver` switch and setting it to whatever value the `SOLVER_NAME` constant for that `Solver` is set to.